jokob-sk/NetAlertX/docs/API.md

 ### When are the endpoints updated

-Once you enable the API (`ENABLE_API` setting), the endpoints are updated when objects in the API endpoints are changed:
+The endpoints are updated when objects in the API endpoints are changed.

 ### Location of the endpoints